Quvasoy

-Quvasoy (Quvasoy/Қувасой; Кувасой; Кувасай) is a city in Fergana Region in eastern Uzbekistan.
-Administratively, Quvasoy is a district-level city, that includes the urban-type settlement Sufon and 6 rural communities.
+Quvasoy (Quvasoy/Қувасой; Кувасой; Кувасай) is a city in the Fergana Region in eastern Uzbekistan.
+Administratively, Quvasoy is a district-level city that includes the urban-type settlement Sufon and 6 rural communities.
 The population of Quvasoy is 96,900 (2022).
 It has an area of 264 km2.
 It lies along the river Isfayramsay, close to the border with Kyrgyzstan.

+History

+Quvasoy was formed in 1954 on the site of an urban-type settlement.
+It was one of the places were deported Crimean Tatars were resettled.

+In 1989, a combination of migration and post-soviet economic decline led to the Fergana massacre.
+Quvasoy was one of the centres of violence and there were clashes between Meskhetian Turks and Uzbeks in the city.

+There are multiple military bases in Quvasoy.

 Industry

 There is a railway station.
-Small enterprises, micro-firms and other types of enterprises operate in Kuvasoy.
+Small enterprises, micro-firms and other types of enterprises operate in Quvasoy.
 There are household service enterprises, glass, tableware, brick, porcelain, reinforced concrete, household chemical factories, and construction enterprises.
 There is a central hospital, polyclinic, pharmacy and other medical institutions.
-There are also mosques and churches in the city of Kuvasoy.
-Apart from that, the Kuvasoy big market is also functioning.
-There are buses, cars and private taxis from Kuvasoy to Fergana.
+There are also mosques and churches in the city of Quvasoy.
+Apart from that, the Quvasoy big market is also functioning.
+There are buses, cars and private taxis from Quvasoy to Fergana.

-Favorable natural conditions, the richest deposits of limestone, gypsum and various clays, the proximity of a large coal mine, the railway passing through Kuvasoy - all this created conditions for the development of a large industrial center during the Soviet era.
+Favorable natural conditions, the richest deposits of limestone, gypsum and various clays, the proximity of a large coal mine, the railway passing through Quvasoy - all this created conditions for the development of a large industrial center during the Soviet era.

 There are 5 large industrial enterprises in the city: